- What is the World Language Requirement for a Regents Diploma?

 - Checkpoint B – second level of proficiency in NYS

-Assessment for Checkpoint B: Comprehensive Regents Exam
+Assessment for Checkpoint B: Locally developed checkpoint B exam

 Assessment for Checkpoint C: Teacher-generated examination, portfolios or projects

 - Yes.
 The student may advance to Level 2 with teacher recommendation.
 Upon passing Level 2, the student will have earned 1 high school credit for the Level 2 course.
 It is neither necessary nor recommended that students be required to concurrently take a Checkpoint A course and/or exam to “buy back” that credit.
 With the Checkpoint B credit, they will have satisfied the requirement and may move on from there.*A student may change languages but, this is not advisable since the student might suffer academically crossing from one language to another.
-The two year sequence is advised so the student has the classroom time necessary to reach the Checkpoint A Level of Proficiency and pass the SLP.
+The two year sequence is advised so the student has the classroom time necessary to reach the Checkpoint A Level of Proficiency and pass the checkpoint A exam.
 The SED regulations state that at least 50% of study must be in one language.